wikimedia/design-blog/_posts/2021-02-11-search-on-wikipedia.md

   <figure class="third-width">
     <img src="{{ "/assets/uploads/search-of-perfect-search/search-other-language-article.png" | relative_url }}" alt="Screenshot of Search on Wikipedia Android">
-    <figcaption>After tapping the list item, readers are taken to the search of another Wikipedia language version.</figcaption>
+    <figcaption>And finally, tapping the top search results then takes readers to this friendly guy!</figcaption>
   </figure>
 </div>

-And finally, tapping the top search results then takes readers to this friendly guy!

 You might wonder why we don’t show results from other languages in the same list rather than having this extra tap.
 We intentionally designed it this way to educate readers about how to search the different language versions of Wikipedia.
 Wikipedias in different languages can have  different content and articles might not exist across languages.
 The extra tap raises awareness.
 Plus, we didn’t want to make the slightest sacrifice in regards to search performance, and searching multiple Wikipedia languages would mean significant search speed reduction.